poenmasem/GetPrivacy/README.md

 * Windows 10
   - [TechBench](https://tb.rg-adguard.net/public.php)
   - [Heidoc.net](https://heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool)
-  - You can directly go to the [AME website](https://ameliorated.info/) and download the stripped-down Windows 10 ISO and go to Step 5 or else continue to Step 3.
+  - You can directly go to the [AME website](https://ameliorated.info/) and download the stripped-down Windows 10 ISO file and go to Step 5 or else continue to Step 3.
     - Windows 10 AME aims at delivering a stable, non-intrusive yet fully functional build of Windows 10 to anyone, who requires the Windows operating system natively.

 Related:
 - [Windows 10 LTSC](https://azimstech.github.io/2018-10-05-windows-10-enterprise-ltsc-2019/) - Debloated from a lot of rubbish.
 Only receives Security updates, rather than 'feature' updates.

-## 2. Removing Unnecessary Components
+## 2. Removing Unnecessary Things from ISO File
 * Windows 7
   * [Integrate7 Script](https://www.wincert.net/forum/topic/14001-integrate7-script-%E2%80%93-automatically-download-and-slipstream-all-updates-up-to-052021/) - It gets Windows 7 ISO image (any language, any architecture), download all post-SP1 updates directly from Microsoft site and create new bootable Windows 7 ISO (with all updates integrated).
 Removes all bloatware (Telemetry, Diagnostics, Windows Defender).

 * Windows 8
   * [W8.1-Tweak-Pack](https://www.ntlite.com/community/index.php?threads/clangers-download-page.1272/post-10855) - They include deleting registry entries and tasks folders, they are not a component removal but you can remove components using NTLite.
-You can also use [MSMG Toolkit](https://msmgtoolkit.in/) to modify the iso as per your needs.
-But, you can directly use Windows 10 AME instead of getting Windows 8 iso and doing this big work.
+You can also use [MSMG Toolkit](https://msmgtoolkit.in/) to modify the ISO file as per your needs.
+But, you can directly use Windows 10 AME instead of getting Windows 8 ISO file and doing this big work.

 ## 3. Burning to USB
 * [Rufus](https://rufus.ie/en/) - Rufus is a utility that helps format and create bootable USB flash drives, such as USB keys/pendrives, memory sticks, etc. Rufus is fast.
 For instance it's about twice as fast as UNetbootin, Universal USB Installer.